 I am a designer, researcher and lecturer.
-I teach across BA, MA and PhD in Design at Goldsmiths, University of London, and am currently a Post-doc in the School of Communication and Culture at Aarhus University, Denmark.
+I currently work as a Lecturer in Design at the University of Sheffield School of Architecture.
+Previously I have worked at Goldsmiths, University of London, and Aarhus University, Denmark.

-My research interests focus around situated speculative design research, DIY design, critical design practice, care, the notion of the Anthropocene, and more-than human entanglements with design.
-I am currently working on an ethnography of bike trail builders drawing on architecture, participatory design and inventive methods.
+My research interests focus around situated critical, speculative design practice and research, DIY design, care, the notion of the Anthropocene, and more-than human entanglements with design.
+I am currently working on an AHRC funded research project exploring access to woodlands with Forestry England, and an ongoing ethnography of bike trail builders drawing on architecture, participatory design and inventive methods.

 I completed my PhD in 2020, titled: Designing Unlikely Futures?
 A/symmetry & A-firmative Speculation in the European Borderscape.
 Link to PDF of thesis.